Point cloud rendering of a car

 Triangulation is a reliable method for estimating range, like a tape measure.
 It is a direct measurement and is not inferred from tangential information (such as monocular depth estimation).
 The range to an object can be expressed explicitly as a function of the angles from two cameras and the distance between the cameras.

-Stereo cameras measure distance through triangulation.
-The farther apart the cameras are placed — that is, as the baseline is increased — the more precisely the range of an object can be triangulated.
 In fact, the depth uncertainty (sometimes called range resolution) is proportional to the baseline length.
 Therefore, for the same camera resolution and optics, increasing the baseline by a factor of 10, decreases the depth uncertainty by a factor of 10.
 A photo of a 0.5-m-baseline stereo camera is shown next to a 0.05-m-baseline stereo camera in Fig. 1.

 Chart showing the ratio of valid points in different weather conditions